TLC recently attended the Centre for Assessment’s launch of the new Diversity and Inclusion British Standard.

 Diversity and inclusion – the benefits

-Rosie Clarke, Rosie Clarke, Senior Inclusion and Diversity Consultant, Inclusive Employers “Inclusive businesses are more productive, have increased employee retention and attract more talent.”
+Rosie Clarke, Senior Inclusion and Diversity Consultant at Inclusive Employers says “Inclusive businesses are more productive, have increased employee retention and attract more talent.”

 Clarke listed further benefits as;